 Michael O. Leavitt is the founder and Chairman of Leavitt Partners where he helps clients navigate the future as they transition to new and better models of care.
-In previous roles, Leavitt served in the Cabinet of President George W. Bush (Administrator of the Environmental Protection Agency and Secretary of Health and Human Services) and as a three-time elected governor of Utah.
+In previous roles, Mr. Leavitt served in the Cabinet of President George W. Bush (as Administrator of the Environmental Protection Agency and Secretary of Health and Human Services) and as a three-time elected governor of Utah.

 He led the implementation of the Medicare Part D Prescription Drug Program.
 The task required the design, systematization and implementation of a plan to provide 43 million seniors with a new prescription drug benefit.
 By the end of the first year, enrollments exceeded projections, prices were lower than projected and seniors expressed high levels of satisfaction.

 A pattern of innovation runs throughout Leavitt’s career.
 When he was elected governor, Utah’s major freeway system was dangerously inadequate.
-Taking what some thought was a significant political and financial risk, Leavitt instigated a design-build system, creating cost and quality incentives between the state and its contractors.
-The project was finished in half the originally projected time and well-under budget.
+Taking what some thought was a significant political and financial risk, Mr. Leavitt instigated a design-build system, creating cost and quality incentives between the state and its contractors.
+The project was finished in half the originally projected time and well under budget.

 He and his wife Jackie have been married nearly 37 years.
 They have five children and eleven grandchildren.
 The Leavitts live in Salt Lake City, Utah.